dotnet/docs-maui/docs/ios/deployment/publish-app-store.md

 In addition, when uploading your app to the app store, you'll need to create an app-specific password.
 For information about generating an app-specific password, see [Sign in to apps with your Apple ID using app-specific passwords](https://support.apple.com/HT204397) on support.apple.com.

+For information about publishing an iOS app using the Command Line Interface (CLI), see [Publish an iOS app using the CLI](publish-cli.md).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)
 <!-- markdownlint-enable MD025 -->